 Your 48-year-old female patient asks what kind of coronary heart disease (CHD) screening tests she should have.
 She’s a nonsmoker with BP 135/85 mm Hg, total cholesterol 190 mg/dL, and LDL 130 mg/dL, giving her a 4% chance of having CHD in the next 10 years.
 However, she also reports strong family history of premature heart disease in several first-degree relatives.

 What do you tell her?

 For most primary-care practices, there’s no higher prevention priority than CHD.
 Despite a decrease in death rates over the past 20 years, CHD remains the leading cause of death among American men and women.
 Age, male gender, tobacco use, hypertension, hyperlipidemia, diabetes, and family history of CHD are the major identified risk factors.
-Using data from the Framingham Heart Study, risk-calculation tools1 have been developed that base their assessment on the chance of a coronary event in the next 10 years: <10% chance is low risk, 10%-20% chance is intermediate risk, and >20% chance is high risk.
+Using data from the Framingham Heart Study, risk-calculation tools1 have been developed that base their assessment on the chance of a coronary event in the next 10 years: 20% chance is high risk.